 Requirements for companies

-- Its gross assets were $50 million or less at the time the equity was issued to the stockholder
+- The company must have had gross assets of $50 million or less at all times before and immediately after the equity was issued.

-All stakeholders are also notified automatically by Carta via email and in their dashboard, whether or not their equity may have QSBS status.
+All stakeholders are also automatically notified by Carta via email and in their dashboard as to whether their equity may have QSBS status.
 Shareholders will see a banner in their portfolio as well as one of two tags in their dashboard: either “QSBS eligible” or “QSBS.”
 Which tag they see depends on how long they’ve held their shares after exercising.

 |Holders of certificates issued by a QSB who have not satisfied the five-year holding period||Holders of certificates issued by a QSB who have satisfied the five-year holding period|